GEORGIA COAST, JULY 12–19, 2017

 Don won the 2003 Pulitzer Prize for Feature Photography for "Enrique's Journey," a series of photo essays in the Los Angeles Times, about young Central American migrants struggling to reach the U.S. on freight trains through Mexico.
 In 2015, he was a Pulitzer finalist for "Product of Mexico," a year-long chronicle about the exploitation of farmworkers on Mexican ranches.
 He retired from the Times after 32 years and is a guest lecturer and teacher at universities and high schools across the country.

 max campbell - The New Yorker

-Max is the editor of The New Yorker's photography blog, Photo Booth.
-The stories he has produced for newyorker.com have been recognized in international photography competitions, and along with his work as the editor, he writes about photography for the magazine's website.
+Max Campbell is an independent photo editor and writer.
+Until recently, he edited The New Yorker's photography blog, Photo Booth, where he produced stories that have been recognized in international photography competitions.
 Previously, he worked in education at the International Center of Photography, and in digital media at Aperture Foundation.
 Originally from St. Louis, he now lives in Brooklyn.

 benjamin rasmussen - photojournalist

 Ben is a photojournalist based in Denver, Colorado.
 His clients include top national titles such as TIME, The New York Times, The Wall Street Journal, GQ, and ESPN the Magazine.
 He spent his childhood with indigenous peoples in the Philippines, his university years with evangelicals in northwest Arkansas, and a year with the descendants of Vikings in the Faroe Islands.

 judith puckett-rinella - Whisper Editions

 Judith is the founder and president of Whisper Editions.
 Previously, she was the photography director at T: The New York Times Style Magazine and Vanity Fair.
 She has been nominated for four Emmy Awards and has won two Webby Awards.
 She also currently serves as the photography director at large for Entrepreneur magazine.

 mike belleme - photojournalist